Common issues with Windows Group Policy

 - Select the target computer and user.

 - The report lists applied GPOs, denied GPOs and errors.
-Export the report to HTML for archival.
+Export the report to HTML for later use.
 If a setting does not appear, note the GPO name listed for the registry or policy path and trace back to the GPO.

 Force a policy update

-- If policies still fail, restart the client.
-Some changes, like user rights or service permissions, need a reboot.
+If policies still fail, restart the client.
+Some changes, such as user rights or service permissions, need a reboot.

-- Avoid running gpupdate /force in peak hours; it briefly interrupts some services.
+gpupdate /forcein peak hours; it briefly interrupts some services.

 Check event logs